jonmikeli/docs/dotnet/dotnet8-thoughts-and-reflections.md

 Web development is a very special type of development.
 The issues related to technologies like Javascript and the frameworks/products on top of it have been growing.

-WASM tries to bring an alternative and a solution to that problem.
-Blazor is Microsoft's answer to develop in WASM/WASI.
+WASM tries to bring a more efficient and productive alternative (with more potential too and technologically at another level of possibilities).
+Blazor is Microsoft's answer to this.

 Blazor 8, very waited by the market, has been rolled out with considerable improvements and additional features than Blazor 7.

 Web development might dramatically change in the short future.